SyedAkbarAhmad/AllSigTest/README.md

 ![GitHub Logo](/images/UniIntro.png)

-Histograms are plottted for all numerical variables:
+Histograms are plotted for all numerical variables:

 Example